gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 ### Closing issues automatically

-NOTE:
-For performance reasons, automatic issue closing is disabled for the very first push from an existing repository.

-When a commit or merge request resolves one or more issues, it is possible to have these issues closed automatically when the commit or merge request reaches the project's default branch.
+When a commit or merge request resolves issues, the issues can be closed automatically when the commit reaches the project's default branch.

-If a commit message or merge request description contains text matching a [defined pattern](#default-closing-pattern), all issues referenced in the matched text will be closed.
+If a commit message or merge request description contains text matching a [defined pattern](#default-closing-pattern), all issues referenced in the matched text are closed.
 This happens when the commit is pushed to a project's [**default** branch](../repository/branches/index.md#default-branch), or when a commit or merge request is merged into it.

-For example, if `Closes #4, #6, Related to #5` is included in a Merge Request description, issues `#4` and `#6` will close automatically when the MR is merged, but not `#5`.
+For example, if `Closes #4, #6, Related to #5` is included in a Merge Request description, issues `#4` and `#6` are closed automatically when the MR is merged, but not `#5`.
-Using `Related to` flags `#5` as a [related issue](related_issues.md), but it will not close automatically.
+Using `Related to` flags `#5` as a [related issue](related_issues.md), but is not closed automatically.

 ![merge request closing issue when merged](img/merge_request_closes_issue.png)